MikroElektronika/mikrosdk_click_v2/clicks/leddriver14/details.md

 ## Example Description

-> This example demonstrates the use of LED Driver 14 click board by controlling the brightness of LEDs by changing the PWM Duty Cycle.
+> This example demonstrates the use of LED Driver 14 Click board by controlling the brightness of LEDs by changing the PWM Duty Cycle.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c